 Priority Two: Has an impact on Town operations and delivery of service, keeps pace with demand.
-Priority Two is recommended to be set aside in a contingency account and assessed in October 2020.
+Priority Two is set aside in a contingency account and on November 5th, the Mayor and Council approved to begin easing into these priorities.